stevenhaddox/SUPPORT/README.md

         $ support drop

-6. Fix any configuration errors by adding the needed commands to as described in step 4 and rerun step 5 until it's working properly.
+6. Fix any configuration errors by adding the needed commands as described in step 4 and rerun step 5 until it's working properly.

 ## Notes

 Chef configuration information in [/chef](chef).

 Capistrano configuration information in [/config](config).

+## Test Suite

+To run the test suite ensure you have a Vagrant running via `vagrant up` and that you've customized [config/support.toml.example](config/support.toml.example) in `config/support.toml` for your environment.